WillTheDeveloper/StudyPortal/README.md

 ```

 *You may get an error about a missing .env file which I do not source control since it has credentials in it.*

-## Study Portal features

-*Tick means it has been finished*

-- [ ] Timetable - Place for students to create their own timetable and keep track of what lessons they have.
-- [X] Assignments - This is where students can keep track of assignment work that they are doing.
-- [X] Dashboard - Overview of all the stats that matter to students.
-- [ ] Community - Place where students can talk to each other with posts and support each other.
-- [ ] Kanban - Students being able to have their own personalised kanban to track progress of work or other stuff.
-- [ ] Calendar - This idea is still **provisional** but it will be a calendar where events can be created for things such as meetings.

-If you want to see what is happening in more detail than follow this link: https://github.com/users/WillTheDeveloper/projects/5

 ## Versioning